Best daily deals

 The speaker isn’t small at around 5.9kg (13 pounds), but it does have a handy handle.

-If you don’t want a speaker as large as the JBL Xtreme 2 then you can always go with one of the other JBL speakers like the Charge 4 or the Flip 6, both of which are great deals for the price and still come with a waterproof build though they’re more portable.
-If you want something big and loud, then I’d recommend checking out the UE Hyperboom.
-It’s a giant speaker that gets really loud, sounds good, and is also protected against splashes.
+If you don’t want a speaker as large as the JBL Xtreme 2, then you can always go with one of the other JBL speakers, like the Charge 4 or the Flip 6, both of which are great deals for the price and still come with a waterproof build though they’re more portable.
+If you want something big and loud, I recommend checking out the UE Hyperboom.
+It’s a giant speaker that gets loud, sounds good, and protects against splashes.
 Of course, it isn’t exactly cheap but if you’re after a speaker to power your next party then it might be worth checking out.
 The JBL Xtreme 2 is now $199.

 What about the new JBL Xtreme 3?